-However, while your dental bridge is an artificial replacement, it doesn’t let you off the hook for maintaining oral hygiene.
+However, while your dental bridge is an artificial replacement, it doesn’t let you maintain oral hygiene.

-Regular visits to your dentist, along with diligent dental care will go a long way in ensuring you get what you pay for and that your implants last for many years to come.
+Regular visits to your dentist and diligent dental care will go a long way in ensuring you get what you pay for and that your implants last for many years to come.

-For more information about whether a dental bridge is the right solution for you, feel free to book an appointment at anyone of our 6 locations across Queensland.
+For more information about whether a dental bridge is a proper solution for you, please book an appointment at one of our 6 locations across Queensland.